zenml-io/zenml/docs/book/stack_components/artifact_store.md

 description: Setting up the storage for your artifacts
 ---

-In ZenML, the inputs and outputs which go through any step is treated as an artifact and as its name suggests, an `ArtifactStore` is a place where these artifacts get stored.
+In ZenML, all the inputs and outputs which go through a step are treated as artifacts and as its name suggests, an `ArtifactStore` is a place where these artifacts get stored.

 {% hint style="warning" %}